MontiCore/monticore/docs/GettingStarted.md

 ```
 <figcaption>Listing 2.25: Methods for parsing and creating symbol tables.</figcaption>

-Listing 2.25 presents the implementation of the methods `parse` of the `AutomataTool`
+Listing 2.25 presents the implementation of the method `parse` of the `AutomataTool`
-class.
-This method can be used for parsing `Automata` models.
-Thr class extends the
+class which can be used for parsing `Automata` models.
+The class extends the
-generated abstract superclass `AutomataToolTOP` which gets created with a couple of
+generated abstract superclass `AutomataToolTOP` that provides methods to be used in
-methods to be used in the `run` method like the method `createSymbolTable` that uses
+the `run` method.
+One example is the method `createSymbolTable` that uses the global scope
-the global scopes and genitors available im the mill to create a symbol table for `Automata`.
+and genitors available in the mill to create a symbol table for `Automata`.

 ```java
 public static void main(String[] args) {